How We Compare

 - US product teams that need software, data, or DevOps / cloud engineers to work inside the team, not on a separate track

-- Teams that want pre-vetted, role-matched engineers instead of sorting through profiles themselves
+- Teams that want pre-vetted engineers instead of spending leadership time sorting through profiles and weak interviews

-- Teams that value time-zone alignment, communication quality, and predictable delivery over lowest cost
+- Teams that value time-zone overlap, communication quality, and predictable delivery over the lowest possible rate

 - Product environments that are secure, complex, or data-heavy, where workflow fit and engineering reliability are non-negotiable